piotrpietruszewski-research/idda-public-report-demo/README.md

 The report does not expose raw hostnames, usernames, IP addresses, local paths, TTY values, commands, raw log lines, or customer data.

+The license applies only to this public-safe HTML report artifact and documentation.
+It does not grant rights to any private IDDA core implementation, production logic, thresholds, tuning rules, or unpublished materials.

 Examples shown in the HTML are abstracted before rendering, using placeholders such as:

 ```text